cbonaudo/vue-resume/README.md

 - In /components are each part of the resume as a component, with the informations, the link to images/logos

  Don't hesitate to contact me for anything, about this app or something else at cedricbonaudo@gmail.com

+# Deploy

+Before committing, build (npm run build) the project (output: docs folder) and commit the files with it.

 ## Build Setup